Quantifying and Mitigating Self-Preference Bias of LLM Judges: Experiments

 \subsection{SPB mitigation}

 We applied the mitigation strategy to four high-bias models: LongCat-Flash-Chat ($\beta=0.307$), DeepSeek-V3.2 ($\beta=0.226$), Gemma-3-12B ($\beta=0.181$), and Gemma-3-27B ($\beta=0.152$).
-Figure~\ref{fig:mitigation-comparison} visualizes the bias trajectories before and after intervention.
+Figure~\ref{fig:mitigation-comparison} reports the SPB values under Baseline, CoT, and our structured multi-dimensional evaluation.
 The strategy yields a statistically significant reduction in bias across all subjects, with the average $\beta_i$ decreasing by 31.5\%.
 LongCat-Flash-Chat showed the most dramatic recovery (69.9\% reduction).

 These results suggest that decomposing judgment into specific dimensions (e.g., Accuracy, Logic) can help reduce holistic self-preference.
 We also note that models with larger baseline bias (e.g., LongCat-Flash-Chat) show larger absolute reductions after intervention, which is directionally expected when improvements are measured in absolute terms.
-This observation is supplementary; the central finding is that the structured multi-dimensional strategy consistently lowers SPB across all tested high-bias models.
+This observation is supplementary, the central finding is that the structured multi-dimensional strategy consistently lowers SPB across all tested high-bias models\citep{xie2026prompt}.

 We further compare the structured evaluation against a Chain-of-Thought (CoT) baseline, where the judge is prompted to explain its reasoning before rendering a verdict (double query control and $\varepsilon=0.25$ held constant).
-As shown in Table~\ref{tab:cot-comparison}, CoT can sometimes yield slightly higher SPB than the baseline, whereas Ours reduces SPB for all four models in this comparison.
+As shown in Figure~\ref{fig:mitigation-comparison}, CoT can sometimes yield slightly higher SPB than the baseline, whereas Ours reduces SPB for all four models in this comparison.

 Crucially, the reduction in SPB does not come at the cost of evaluation quality.
 We verify that, after applying the structured mitigation strategy, the discriminability ($\pi_i$) on high-contrast pairs remains at a high level comparable to the baseline, confirming that the ability to identify clearly superior responses is preserved even as SPB is substantially reduced.
+These results answer \textbf{Q4} by showing that structured multi-dimensional evaluation can reduce SPB for high-bias models.

 \FloatBarrier